smatechnologies/ibm-i-agent-docs/docs/security/object-authority-matrix.md

 The command REFFLOW displays a list of the programs, files and some other objects referenced by the named LSAM menu, command or program.
 This list may also be transferred to a printable report using the
 F9=Print function key from the interactive list display.

 The REFFLOW command requires that the interactive job library list be set to the library list of an existing LSAM environment.
 This means the REFFLOW command can be used from the command entry line of the LSAM Menu system (if the user is not restricted from command line usage).
 From outside of the LSAM menu system, this command can only be used if the interactive job's library list was previously set equal to an LSAM environment.
-The interactive job library list can be set (outside of the LSAM menu system) by using the LSAM command in library QGPL: SMASETLIBL (refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about this command).
+The interactive job library list can be set (outside of the LSAM menu system) by using the LSAM command in library SMAGPL: SMASETLIBL (refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about this command).

 #### REFFLOW command syntax
 ```